 Falling onto an outstretched arm, a major trauma during a vehicular accident or minor falls with the presence of osteoporosis (fragile bones) can cause fracture of the distal radius in the elbow.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and ORIF of distal radius fracture in Detroit.
-He also provides the highest level of care during and after the surgery.
+Distal radius fracture ORIF surgeon Dr. Kelechi Okoroha provides diagnosis and individualized operative treatment plans in Detroit.
+He also provides highly specialized care during and after surgery.
 Contact Dr. Okoroha’s team for an appointment today!

 What is a Distal Radius Fracture?

 The forearm consists of two bones, the radius and ulna.
 The radius is the larger of the two forearm bones, and the region towards the wrist is called the distal end.
 A fracture or break in the distal end of the radius bone is known as a distal radius fracture.

 A distal radius fracture generally occurs around 1 inch from the distal end of the wrist and can occur in various ways.
 The most commonly occurring distal radius fracture is the Colles fracture, which leads to an upward tilting of the broken radius bone.
 Other types of distal radius fractures include:

 - Intra-articular fracture: Fracture extending into the wrist joint

 - Extra-articular fracture: Fracture not extending into the wrist joint